Driving coaches and trucks in severe weather

 You should drive with care and respect the road conditions wherever you drive, but not every road can be treated.
 You need to take even more care driving on minor roads.

 Even if the time and location of snowfall is perfectly forecast, it will still take time to clear the snow after it has fallen.
-Remember though, snow ploughs can't get through if the road or motorway is full of stationary traffic, so give Highways England and local authority teams the space they need to do their job and help you on your journey!
+Remember though, snow ploughs can't get through if the road or motorway is full of stationary traffic, so give National Highways and local authority teams the space they need to do their job and help you on your journey!

 Steep hills and exposed roads are also likely to present more challenging driving conditions in snow and ice, so if you could avoid these it might make your journey easier.